t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 # Whom is This Document For?

-This document is intended to encourage Standard Definition Organiztions (SDOs) involved in definition of IoT data and information models to provide clarifications in their documents that would aid better understanding of their purpose, objectives, and approaches to the problem.
+This document is intended to encourage Standard Definition Organizations (SDOs) involved in definition of IoT data and information models to provide clarifications in their documents that would aid better understanding of their purpose, objectives, and approaches to the problem.
-We believe that this would be useful to the technical community of readers and potential implementors who are not directly involved in SDO work and thus do not share the common frame of reference and understanding of terminology that the group members tend to evolve and
+We believe that this would be useful to the technical community of readers and potential implementers who are not directly involved in SDO work and thus do not share the common frame of reference and understanding of terminology that the group members tend to evolve and